ey92/notes/2668notes.md

 - credited with 3 pyramids -  greatest king by pyramid mass
 - transition from stepped to smooth pyramid
 - finished Huni's pyramid at Meidum
+- son Nefer-Ma'at at mastaba by Meidum pyramid of Sneferu
+    - earliest painted masterpiece
+    - naturalism/ attention to natural detail of water foul, in contrast with rigid human forms
+    - Mariette questioned legitimacy, Italian amateur archaeologist/artist took paintings off walls to be preserved in museum
+        - couldn't see paintings when still on wall
+        - conspiracy theories for doubters
 - bent pyramid
     - stele shows 4 of Sneferu's 5 great names between horus and palace facade
     - dual crown etching
+    - 52 degree slope to 43 degree slope
+    - smaller "satellite" pyramid for wife
+    - entrance down to valley temple near Nile
+    - 2 burial chambers
+        - 1st from North (probably robbed or discovered), view towards circumpolar stars
+        - 2nd from west, view towards west
+        - portcullis blocking systems
 - red pyramid
 - pyramids cased in white limestone
 - later pharaohs may have stolen limestone for their own projects
 - Djoser pyramid was N/S -> solar axis, eastern chapel
-- tomb chambers inside or at base of pyramid
+- tomb chambers now inside or at base of pyramid instead of underground
     - need to relieve stress of ceiling to protect burial chamber
     - corbelled (stepped) ceiling
-- son Nefer-Ma'at at mastaba by Meidum pyramid of Sneferu
-    - earliest painted masterpiece
-    - naturalism/ attention to natural detail of water foul, in contrast with rigid human forms
-    - Mariette questioned legitimacy, Italian amateur archaeologist/artist took paintings off walls to be preserved in museum
-        - couldn't see paintings when still on wall
-        - conspiracy theories for doubters
+- Queen Hetepheres, mother of Khufu, buried in extremely deep unmarked shaft
+    - first canopic container

 ## the 5 great names
 - used by end of Old Kingdom